Former Gov. Taft: Issue 1 is ‘state leaders trying to game the system’

 “This is a fundamental change in Ohio’s voting rights,” said Taft, who said he’d be shocked if 30% of registered voters participated in the election this August.
 “I just think it’s a major mistake to approve or disapprove such a change at the lowest-turnout election that we have.”

-Taft, Ohio’s secretary of state in the 1990s, called out Frank LaRose — secretary of state and staunch Issue 1 proponent — for flipping his script on August elections.
-Taft referenced LaRose’s testimony on House Bill 458, a Republican-backed bill passed in December that effectively eliminated August elections, among other things.
+Taft, Ohio’s secretary of state for most of the 1990s, called out Frank LaRose — secretary of state and staunch Issue 1 proponent — for flipping his script on August elections.
+Taft referenced LaRose’s testimony on House Bill 458, a Republican-backed election reform bill passed in December that effectively eliminated August elections, among other things.

 In his testimony, LaRose told the House Ways and Means Committee that county August elections bring “embarrassingly low voter turnout,” which he said paves the way for decisions to be made by a handful of voters.
 “Simply put, an August special election is the last thing election officials should be dealing with as they ready themselves for an important November election that begins with the start of early voting in October.
 These unnecessary ‘off-cycle’ elections aren’t good for taxpayers, election officials or the civic health of our state.
 It’s time for them to go!”
 LaRose said to end his December testimony.
 He has since stated that the law he was commenting on did not apply to state lawmakers.

-“I would describe this as perhaps the state leaders trying to game the system for whatever reasons they want to,” Taft said.
+“I would describe this as perhaps the state leaders trying to game the system for whatever reasons they want to,” he said.

 “There have been 71 citizen-led initiatives make it to the ballot over those 111 years.
 Of those 71, 19 were approved,” Curtin said.
 “It’s difficult to get there and it’s difficult to win.”